TULiberalArts/Religion/pages/resources.md

 permalink: /resources/
 description: >-
   Get help with financial aid, study abroad and academic resources at Temple University Department of Religion.
-keywords: 'Department of Religion scholarships, American Academy of Religion, Dialogue Institute, Council on Graduate Studies in Religion  '
+keywords: 'Department of Religion scholarships, American Academy of Religion, Dialogue Institute, Council on Graduate Studies in Religion'
 layout: page
 published: true
 ---